 Since we opened our first New Zealand restaurant in Porirua in 1976 we’ve been using only locally grown onions, sourced by GSF Fresh! from North Waikato and Franklin.
 As our menu has grown, so have our suppliers, now unearthing enough red and brown onions to supply not just us but the Aussies as well.

 Since 1985 Ingham’s NZ has been supplying all of our McDonald’s chicken.
 Thirty Waikato farms supply all the 100% pure chicken breast that goes to Te Aroha or Auckland to become McChicken patties and McNuggets.
 Nothing is added to McNugget chicken except a crispy Tempura coating and seasoning.
 Farmer’s orders.

 Fonterra source fresh milk from dairy farmers nationwide.
 Once transported to Auckland the milk and cream is mixed with natural vanilla flavouring and is delivered to the restaurant within 24 hours to go in your sundaes, cones and McFlurries.
-No nasties or powder fillers required.
 The final ingredient?
 NZ air.

 Canola oil blend

 Good fries deserve a good oil.
 We use a specific blend of canola and sunflower oils, because they are cholesterol free, low saturated fat and high in monounsaturated fat (the good one).